• Tel: +44(0)1479 821248

 Today we travel from the northern part of the Yucatan peninsula to Belize, a driving distance of around four hours, broken by some short birding stops en-route.
 After crossing the border, we pause at a good restaurant to enjoy our first light Belizean lunch.
 We travel through some lowland marshes and agricultural fields managed by Memmonite communities, finally crossing some rolling hills and ending up at an area close to the Guatemalan and Mexican border.
 Our accommodation here is at a secluded lodge in the middle of the jungle on private protected land, with a beautiful, flower-filled natural garden surrounded by tropical primary and secondary forest.

 After checking in we stretch our legs in the garden with stunning Slaty-tailed Trogon, Keel-billed Toucan and various hummingbird species on offer.
-Overnight La Milpa (for three nights)
+Overnight La Milpa or similar (for three nights)

 Days 4 and 5: Wednesday 19 and Thursday 20 November - Rio Bravo and La Milpa